 Check for the files present in the root directory.

 There is an interesting file wp.sql which has all the database tables and values in it which could be used to craft SQL injection attacks.
 Below are the contents of wp.sql file:

-The blog summarizes how a user can gain root access using vulnerable WordPress theme engine.
+The blog summarizes how a user can gain root access using a vulnerable WordPress theme engine.

-There are many other loopholes in WordPress which can be used to elevate privilege and retrieve sensitive information.
+There are many other loopholes in WordPress that can be used to elevate privilege and retrieve sensitive information.

 Below are the measures you can adopt to keep your WordPress site secure:

 Install and use WordPress security plugin – Sucuri Scanner.

 We need to set up an auditing and monitoring system that keeps track of everything that happens on the website.
 This includes file integrity monitoring, failed login attempts, malware scanning, etc.